-They do however pose a security threat, and the risk of so-called home going terrorism is treated very seriously.
-Though instead of confiscating passports and threatening them with prison, Allan and his team are trying a different approach, offering therapy and guidance while reaching out to the parents in the community.
-They do this preemptively, as well as after the young men have returned to their communities.
-The idea being to reintegrate the young men into Danish society.
+Nevertheless, the risk of so-called homegrown terrorism is treated very seriously.
+But instead of confiscating passports and threatening them with prison—measures recently brought to Denmark that are similar to suggested laws in the United Kingdom—Allan and his team are trying a different approach with returning Muslims.
+They offer therapy and guidance while reaching out to the parents in the community.
+They do this both preemptively and after the young men have come back to their communities, the idea being to reintegrate the young men into Danish society.

-We gave Allan a call to hear more about their operation.
+We gave Allan a call to hear more about the operation.

 VICE: Tell us about the different aspects of your efforts.

 Allan Aarslev: First of all, we provide counsel and guidance to the young men thinking about leaving for Syria.
 However, since it’s not illegal to travel to Syria, we can’t keep them from actually going.
 When someone does leave in spite of our counsel, we contact their family.
 They often call us when their sons return, sometimes even on the day of their arrival.
 We then invite them over for a talk.
 We get to know their situation, and figure out how we can help them return to Denmark in proper fashion.

 What do you tell the young men thinking of going to Syria?